09-Jul-2010, Pune, India

 My memory trickles back to 3 years when I decided to donate blood for the first time.
 I was both excited and nervous.
 Excited, because I felt good with the very basic thought of donating blood.
-I was thinking myself as a Hero; someone’s life is going to be saved; someones operation is going to be successful; someone could open eyes; someone could start walking again; some family is going to be happy again;………so many things.
+I was thinking of myself as a Hero; someone’s life is going to be saved; someone’s operation is going to be successful; someone could open eyes; someone could start walking again; some family is going to be happy again;………so many things.
 Nervous, because I was donating blood for the first time.
-Will I be fine after that?, Will I be able to walk, talk?
-What about the so called giddiness?
+Will I be fine after that?
+Will I be able to walk, talk?
+What about the so-called giddiness?
 Will I faint?
-When will I get back the lost 350ml?, What should I eat or do to replenish?
-Will I be able to workout after that?
+When will I get back the lost 350ml?
+What should I eat or do to replenish?
+Will I be able to work out after that?
 Will someone else expected to donate blood for me?

-At the end, it appeared to be very simple and took around 15 minutes to complete the process.
-I was handled by a team of professional doctor and staff who were very gentle with me throughout.
+In the end, it appeared to be very simple and took around 15 minutes to complete the process.
+I was handled by a team of professional doctors and staff who were very gentle with me throughout.
 A great feeling remained after everything was over.
-Few Parle-G biscuits (its actually a very BIG meal for many Indian Poor families) and a cup of ‘sugary’ hot chaai (Indian version of Tea) was offered to me.
+Few Parle-G biscuits (it’s actually a very BIG meal for many Indian Poor families) and a cup of ‘sugary’ hot chaai (Indian version of Tea) were offered to me.
 I was also given a certificate for my voluntary donation – wow! felt like another graduation day for me.
 No flash lights…no cameras….no press in front of me but I was really a Hero….within myself.

-Lets look at some statistics (thanks to Wikipedia) In India with over 1.1 Billion population 36% of population has O+ group, 22.1 A+, 30.9 B+ and 6.4% AB+.
+Let us look at some statistics (thanks to Wikipedia) In India with over 1.1 Billion population 36% of the population has O+ group, 22.1 A+, 30.9 B+ and 6.4% AB+.
 The problem starts with the Negative groups; 2% O-, 0.8% A-, 1.1% B- and 0.2% AB- (making it the rarest).
-It is shocking that the rarest blood group individuals fall victims of critical injuries or illness are in need of a group which is not simply available.
-Some groups are rare because they are not compatible with other or rare because they are simply not available.
-Many of the victims don’t see the end of tunnel because not many donors are easily available or the blood banks do not have enough stock.
+It is shocking that the rarest blood group individuals who fall victims to critical injuries or illness are in need of a group that is not simply available.
+Some groups are rare because they are not compatible with others or rare because they are simply not available.
+Many of the victims don’t see the end of the tunnel because not many donors are easily available or the blood banks do not have enough stock.

-Very interestingly donating blood burns lot of calories, reduces the risk of heart diseases and stimulates the growth of red cells.
+Very interestingly donating blood burns a lot of calories, reduces the risk of heart diseases, and stimulates the growth of red cells.
 Wow!!!
-Why did I not know about this 15 years ago.
+Why did I not know about this 15 years ago?

 Finally, here are my wishes,